curl/curl/docs/HYPER.md

 Hyper is a low level HTTP transport library. curl itself provides all HTTP headers and Hyper provides all received headers back to curl.

-Therefore, msost of the "header logic" in curl as in responding to and acting on specific input and output headers are done the same way in curl code.
+Therefore, most of the "header logic" in curl as in responding to and acting on specific input and output headers are done the same way in curl code.

 The API in Hyper delivers received HTTP headers as (cleaned up) name=value